ms/buildtogether.tech/starting/index.md

 :   The directory containing the generated web pages.
 If the site doesn't need
     any special plugins, this directory doesn't have to be included in version
     control: GitHub will re-create it automatically.
-If the site does use plugins, on the other hand, the authors have to generated the HTML and commit it themselves.
+If the site does use plugins, on the other hand, the authors have to generate the HTML and commit it themselves.

 If your project's goal is to build a package, on the other hand, you will have